 As a continuo harpsichordist and organist Robin is a core member of Passacaglia and Feinstein Ensemble, and with them has played in most of the UK’s major festivals, in London’s concert halls, and in Europe.
 He has also performed and toured widely with London Baroque, Florilegium, The Sixteen, King’s Consort, Scottish Ensemble and Royal Northern Sinfonia.

 Recent solo harpsichord engagements have included Bach concertos and Preludes & Fugues in King’s Place, London, and English virginal music at Handel and Hendrix Museum in London.
 New solo recordings of Bach, Buxtehude and Byrd are due for release in 2018.
 Published writing includes articles for Gramophone, Early Music Today and Early Music Review.
-Robin teaches harpsichord, fortepiano and continuo at Birmingham Conservatoire, and has also taught at Trinity Laban and the Yehudi Menuhin School.
+Robin teaches harpsichord, fortepiano and continuo at Royal Birmingham Conservatoire, and has also taught at Trinity Laban and the Yehudi Menuhin School.

 At the piano, Robin has a duo partnership with recorder player Annabel Knight – their recording of Gordon Jacob’s recorder works for Naxos received much critical acclaim.
 He also worked with Christopher Hogwood and Britten Sinfonia for a series of concerts, performing Martinu’s Sinfonia Concertante.